Photo above: Robert M. Meyers

 The second was that unbeknownst to me, Meyers had already pulled another ripoff with land clearing.
 When I found out about a year after the fact (because Meyers and his lawyer blocked my access to checks from the segregated account), it proved to me that Meyers' intent from the very beginning was to lie, cheat and steal in every way possible.
 Meyers had said we would split (with his half coming from my money paid to him) the cost of land clearing, and that his subcontractor would charge $2,500.
 I have this in an email -- black and white proof.
 I gave Meyers a check for $1,250 marked "1/2 cost of land clearing."
 Much later I would learn land clearing had only cost $2,000 total -- Meyers was claiming to pay one-half while actually paying three-eighths, and having me pay five-eighths of the cost of land clearing.

-(Let me note for the record: I believe the majority of new home builders and contractors are honest, fair business people.
-So are many of the state employees and some of the judges who work for the State of Connecticut.
-But there are enough bad builders, state employees -- especially political appointees -- and a handful of judges to discourage good people and encourage bad people, some of whom like Bob Meyers become repeat offenders.
-If they are rotten at their moral core, why wouldn't they repeat their bad behavior when there is little to no penalty?)
+(Let me note for the record: I believe many new home builders are honest business people.
+So are many of the state employees and judges who work for the State of Connecticut.
+But there are enough bad ones to discourage good people and encourage bad people, some of whom become repeat offenders.)
+Contact Joe Cohen at firstname.lastname@example.org

-THE REMAINDER OF THIS SITE IS UNDER REVIEW AND RECONSTRUCTION AND WILL BE POSTED SOON.
+THE REMAINDER OF THIS SITE IS UNDER REVIEW AND RECONSTRUCTION.
+Pages 2 through 5 are intentionally blank.